madnight/blog/source/_posts/boltzmann-brains.md

 # The Big Crunch

 The Big Crunch is a theoretical model predicting the universe's demise, in which the universe contracts and collapses into itself, essentially reversing the Big Bang.
 This implosion would be caused by the gravitational force of all matter in the universe, drawing everything back together.
-In this scenario, all matter would eventually compress into a singularity—an infinitely dense point surrounded by a black hole, containing all matter and energy that once made up the universe, and from which nothing, including light, could escape.
+In this scenario, all matter would eventually compress into a singularity-an infinitely dense point surrounded by a black hole, containing all matter and energy that once made up the universe, and from which nothing, including light, could escape.

-Evidence for the Big Crunch is rooted in the observed acceleration of the universe's expansion, believed to be driven by dark energy—a mysterious force causing the universe to expand at an increasing rate.
+Evidence for the Big Crunch is rooted in the observed acceleration of the universe's expansion, believed to be driven by dark energy-a mysterious force causing the universe to expand at an increasing rate.
 If dark energy's influence persists, the universe could eventually expand faster than the speed of light, trapping all matter and energy, and culminating in the Big Crunch.

 However, several factors could prevent the Big Crunch, such as dark energy's influence waning over time, causing the universe's expansion to slow and cease.
 Alternatively, if the universe contained enough matter, its gravitational force could halt the expansion and trigger contraction.
 However, this would require far more matter than currently observed, leaving the existence of such a vast amount of matter uncertain.